EV charging in Canada

 Counts derived from imported station inventory in Canada.

-- How much does cold weather affect EV charging in Canada?
+- How is EV charging typically priced in Canada?